thebetar/VonkProgrammingAstro/README.md

 ## What you can find in this repo

 Like in the last repository for my portfolio website I will also try to adhere to all coding standards in this repository.

+Coding standards that can be found here are

+-   Linting
+-   Hooks
+-   Pipeline that performs checks
+-   Optimized build
+-   Optimized hosting (apache)
+-   Minimalism

+Within this project there are no unit tests or other tests since this is a static website.
+I would recommend at least using Cypress for testing if the website does contain functionality.